Hotmoka/hotmoka/README.md

 If you are a developer, consider the possibility of helping us with the development of the project.
 In particular, the whole ecosystem of applications running over Hotmoka is missing at the moment (that is, applications, typically web-based, that use Hotmoka as their backend storage).
+Hotmoka is open-source and non-proprietary, licensed under the terms of the Apache 2.0 License.
+Therefore, feel free to clone and fork the code.

 **The Example Projects of This Book**.
 The experiments that we will perform in this book will